Stochastic quantisation of Yang-Mills-Higgs in 3D: State space and gauge-invariant observables

 \begin{remark} By Lemma~\ref{lem:deturck_to_no_deturck}, $\ymhflow_t(X)\in\tilde\ymhflow_t(X)$ for all $t\in (0,T_X)$.
 This allows us interpret $\tilde\ymhflow$ as an extension of $\ymhflow$ to all times modulo gauge equivalence. \end{remark}

 \begin{remark} In~\cite{Sourav_state}, the authors introduce a topological space $\mcX$ as a candidate state space of the 3D Yang--Mills measure.
 Roughly speaking, $\mcX$ contains all functions $X\colon (0,\infty)\to \mfO^\infty$ which solve the YM flow $\ymhflow$ with the DeTurck--Zwanziger term modulo gauge equivalence (with no restrictions at $t=0$ although some restrictions could easily be added).
 They furthermore show in~\cite{Sourav_flow} that the Gaussian free field has a natural representative as a probability measure on $\mcX$.
+Note that we will use a space we call $\mcX$ in Section~\ref{subsec:final_state_space} which is unrelated to the space $\mcX$ in~\cite{Sourav_state}.

 The space $\init/{\sim}$ (and thus also the smaller space $\mfO = \state/{\sim}$ that we ultimately work with) embeds canonically into $\mcX$.
 The main difference is that $\init$ and $\state$ are actual spaces of distributional connections that are not themselves defined in terms of the flow $\ymhflow$, although the analytic conditions we impose control how fast $\ymhflow_t$ can blow up at time $t=0$.
 One advantage is that this yields a large number of continuous operations on the state space $\mfO$.
 Furthermore, we later show that the SHE takes values in $\CC(\R_+,\state)$, thus effectively recovering the main result of~\cite{Sourav_flow}; see Remark~\ref{rem:Sourav_flow}.